Total absorption of tailored incoming signals by black holes: Discussion

-{\bf \em Discussion.} We have shown how dissipative systems can be perfect absorbers of radiation with a certain time-dependent profile.
+We have shown how dissipative systems can be perfect absorbers of radiation with a certain time-dependent profile.
 For stars, one can think about this unique process as the time-reversal of the characteristic relaxation of an object: instead of emitting radiation in certain characteristic modes, the system absorbs and stores the energy within it.
-Black holes also have characteristic complex modes which can be excited to provide virtual total absorption.
+BHs also have characteristic complex modes which can be excited to provide virtual total absorption.
 This is a new, rather unexplored feature of gravitational systems and time-dependent scattering.

-The design of systems which can efficiently absorb incoming wavelike disturbances is of great value and importance in a range of technological applications, from radar detection to sound proofing, energy harvesting, etc~\cite{https://doi.org/10.1002/adma.201200674,PhysRevApplied.3.037001,doi:10.1126/science.289.5485.1734,BARAVELLI20136562}.
-The prospects to use virtual total absorption systems bound by gravity is small.
+The design of systems which can efficiently absorb incoming wavelike disturbances is of great value and importance in a range of technological applications, from radar detection to sound proofing, energy harvesting, etc.~\cite{https://doi.org/10.1002/adma.201200674,PhysRevApplied.3.037001,doi:10.1126/science.289.5485.1734,BARAVELLI20136562}.
+The use of virtual absorption in spherically symmetric 4 dimensional geometries is restricted.
 It is tempting, and amusing, to use VA to grow the energy content of a compact object to the point of collapse.
 One can think of illuminating a star with a long-lived QNM (hence a VA mode close to the real axis).
 Irradiating the star with a low-flux source over a very extended period of time, would presumably lead to virtual absorption to the point where nonlinearities become important.
 These could either then cause a total disruption of the star or collapse to a BH.
 The non-existence of compact objects with a radius below the light ring~\cite{Cardoso:2019rvt} indicates that a smooth adiabatic growth of the object to a BH is impossible.

 Moreover, virtual total absorption phenomenon can be used for wave particles such as electrons in a double potential barrier system or a system with a Dirichlet boundary.
 In Quantum Mechanics, we can relate modes by a $E=\omega^2$ relation.
 Virtual absorption modes correspond to complex energies, exponentially decaying/growing sinusoidal wave function in time domain.